polinchw/docker-tools/README.md

 ## Outline
 - Docker Machine
 - Subnet Setup
-- Create a Docker Swarm Manager and Instances
+- Create a Docker Swarm Master and Instances
-- Join Swarm Worker Instances to the Swarm Manager
+- Join Swarm Worker Instances to the Swarm Master
 - Run a Docker Service on your new Swarm
 - Add a load balancer